pyTigerGraph/pyTigerGraph/README.md

 Extends a token's lifetime.

-This function works only if [RESP++ authentication is enabled](https://docs.tigergraph.com/admin/admin-guide/user-access-management/user-privileges-and-authentication#rest-authentication).
+This function works only if [REST++ authentication is enabled](https://docs.tigergraph.com/admin/admin-guide/user-access-management/user-privileges-and-authentication#rest-authentication).
 If not, an exception will be raised.

 Arguments: